-Upon reaching the beach, Marines quickly unload over the off the beaches.
-As the frontlines advanced, succeeding waves gunwales of the amtrac which brought them in and rushed of amphibian tractors will carry the troops further inland.
+Upon reaching the beach, Marines quickly unload over the gunwales of the amtrac which brought them in and rushed absurd" to think that his forces could ever withstand the onslaught.

 On W-Day, Lieutenant Colonel Ralph E. Houser's 3d Battalion, 3d Marines, was on the extreme left of the line, facing Adelup Point, which, with Asan Point, marked the right and left flanks of the invasion beaches.
-Houser's troops could seize the territory in his zone only with the support of tanks from Company C, 3d Tank Battalion, and half-trackmounted 75mm guns.
+Houser's troops could seize the territory in his zone only with the support of tanks from Company C. 3d Tank Battalion, and half-trackmounted 75mm guns.
 Holding up the regimental advance was a little nose projecting from Chonito Ridge facing the invasion beach in the 1st Battalion, 3d Marines' zone.
 Early on W-Day (about 1045), Captain Geary R. Bundschu's Company A was able to secure a foothold within 100 yards of the crest of this promontory, but could not hold its positions in the face of intense enfilading machine gun fire.
 Captain Bundschu called for stretchers and corpsmen, then requested permission to disengage.
 Major Henry Aplington II, commanding the 1st Battalion, was "unwilling to give up ground in the tight area and told Captain Bundschu to hold what he had."